Best Electric Toothbrush for Kids

 The Fairywill Kids Electric Toothbrush is a budget-friendly sonic style brush that is easy to use, has a slightly depressed button that prevents accidental shut-offs during brushing, and it is rechargeable.
 We like this little bunny-eared brush that feels sturdy, comes with extra brush heads, and has three different modes.
 Kids like the bright colors and feel comfortable with the intensity of the sonic action, and parents like the removal of dental plaque over time.

-This toothbrush kit includes a USB cord for charging, but you have to supply your own plugin component or have a modern wall outlet that includes a USB port.
+This toothbrush kit includes a USB cord for charging, but you must supply your own plugin component or have a modern wall outlet that includes a USB port.
 If you don't have something like this lying around, it will cost you a few dollars to buy one.
 We think this wallet-friendly brush is a good option for some kids, and the three modes and multiple replacement heads mean there is something for every child in this cute kit.

 The Brusheez Kid's Electric Toothbrush Set is an adorable kit that makes brushing new and exciting for kids who may be reluctant to get involved.
 This cute kit has a turning hourglass timer, a rinse cup, a toothbrush, a replacement head, and a cover cap for the brush.
 Testers loved the cute design and enjoyed the slower spinning action of this non-sonic brush.
 Little ones fell in love with brushing while using this fun, kid-centric kit.

 The only real downside to this brush is the lack of sonic brushing.
 While it did more than an adequate job of keeping teeth clean in our tests, it isn't on the same plane as sonic level care, and the dentist we consulted with indicated a sonic brush would probably offer a better clean over time.
-Any brushing is better than no brushing, and electric brushing is a step up from manual, so if you need to get kids jazzed about brushing, this could be a great gateway brush before moving onto sonic as they age.
+However, any brushing is better than no brushing, and electric brushing is a step up from manual, so if you need to get kids jazzed about brushing, this could be a great gateway brush before moving onto sonic as they age.

-The Vekkia Sonic Kids Electric Toothbrush is a cool sonic brush for kids that comes with a charging cord and several extra brush heads for long term use.
+The Vekkia Sonic Kids Electric Toothbrush is a cool sonic brush for kids that comes with a charging cord and several extra brush heads for long-term use.
 This brush is a good kid-size, has an automatic timer shut-off and three modes for different goals.
 Kids liked this brush for the smaller brush head and the gentle sonic cleaning.
 Parents like the reduction of plaque seen during our testing.

 This option lacks a wall charger, so you'll need to have an extra or modern wall outlet with a USB port.
 While not a deal-breaker, it is a bummer that you might need to purchase something extra to recharge your brush.
 Overall, we think parents and kids will like this inexpensive option that comes with multiple replacement heads and has a cute monster to make cleaning away the plaque fun.

 This brush is pretty powerful, and younger users complained it didn't feel good in their mouths in our tests, and some even said it hurt.
-Not all testers felt this way, and the older testers didn't remark on any discomfort, so perhaps this option is a better choice for older kids who've been using an electric toothbrush for a while.
+However, not all testers felt this way, and the older testers didn't remark on any discomfort, so perhaps this option is a better choice for older kids who've been using an electric toothbrush for a while.
 We love that this brush helped provide a clean mouth report from the dentist and the lower price with the included charger, and we think parents will too.